grncdr/assert-in-order/README.md

 ]
 ```

-The each assertion should be an array whose first item is a method name.
+Each assertion should be an array whose first item is a method name.
 Any
-additional item are appended to the argument list when the assertion is called.
+additional items are appended to the argument list when the assertion is
+called.
+For example, `group[0](true)` is equivalent to
+`assert.ok(true, 'first assertion')` with an additional ordering check.

 ```javascript
 var group1 = inOrder(assert, assertions)